matheuristic/plan9port-config/README.md

 - `ff`: Wrapper around [fzf](https://github.com/junegunn/fzf) for
   fuzzy finding files based on filename.
 Also requires [ripgrep](https://github.com/BurntSushi/ripgrep) be installed.
+- `F`: Show font for current Acme window or set its font to an available variable font in `fontsrv` (`9p ls font` to list fonts).
+- `F+`: Increment font size for the current Acme window by the given number of points (defaults to 1 if called with no arg).
+Only works if the current font is a variable font served by `fontsrv`.
+- `F-`: Decrement font size for the current Acme window by the given number of points (defaults to 1 if called with no arg).
+Only works if the current font is a variable font served by `fontsrv`.
 - `gb`: Wrapper for `git blame` of file in current Acme window.
 - `gl`: Wrapper for `git log` of file in current Acme window.
 - `h`: `hcount=N h STRING` shows the last `N` commands in a win window